 “Damn long.
 That’s for sure”, I mumble.

-Three happy beeps from the machine confirm I’m not some wanted criminal or a terrorist.
+A happy beep from the machine confirms I’m not a wanted criminal or terrorist.

 “Anything to declare?”
 The face is curious, but still amiable.